cepdnaclk/e19-co226-Election_Data_Base_Management_System/docs/README.md

-Certainly!
-Let's refine and organize the information to make it more suitable for a website.
-We'll break it down into sections for better readability:

 ---

 # **Election Database Management System**

 ## Overview

 In the dynamic environment of elections, managing vast amounts of data efficiently is crucial.
 A well-designed database system can streamline this process, ensuring accuracy and minimizing the potential for errors.
 Our Election Database Management System is crafted to handle the intricacies of election data, offering a robust structure with key entities and fields.

 ## Entities and Fields